aprakashumich/EECS-182-System-folder/README.txt

 Logging into a remote computer on ITD
 % ssh login.itd.umich.edu -l <userid>

-Copying a folder to a remove computer on ITD to the Private directory
-% scp -r <directory> youruserid@sftp.itd.umich.edu:Private

-Taking a screenshot:
-Use
-Menu -> Accessories -> Take Screenshot
+Taking a screenshot: Use Menu -> Accessories -> Take Screenshot